rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ## Step 5 -- Overlaying Reference and Database Molecules

-In this section we are going to overlay the database conformers we generated in `tutorial-results/04_omega_confomers/` that we generated in the previous step ("Step 4 -- Generating Conformers") with 35 3kPZS conformers provided in the tutorial material as `3kpzs_query.mol2`.
-(Note that if you are working with your own reference molecule, conformers can be generated similar to generating database molecules as described in section "Step 4 -- Generating Conformers").
+In this section we are going to overlay the database conformers we generated in `tutorial-results/04_omega_confomers/` that we generated in the previous step ("[Step 4 -- Generating Conformers](Step-4----Generating-Conformers)") with 35 conformers of the reference molecule (called 3kPZS), which are provided in the tutorial dataset as `3kpzs_query.mol2`.

+<div class="alert alert-block alert-info"> &#9888; Note that if you are working with your own reference molecule, conformers can be generated similar to generating database molecules as described in section "[Step 4 -- Generating Conformers](Step-4----Generating-Conformers)".</div>

 ![](images/tools-tutorial-1/pipe-step-5.jpg)

 Screenlamp provides a wrapper tool `run_rocs.py` that wraps OpenEye ROCS for generating molecular overlays.
 For more information about ROCS, please see https://www.eyesopen.com/rocs.
-The `run_rocs.py` wrapper uses ROCs' default settings plus additional settings provided by a `--settings argument`.
+The `run_rocs.py` wrapper uses ROCS's default settings plus additional settings provided as arguments to the `--settings` parameter of `run_rocs.py`.
 For more information about the ROCS settings, please refer to the official documentation at https://www.eyesopen.com/rocs.
-The settings we are going to use will overlay each query conformer with each database conformer, and it will only keep the best overlay for each multiconformer per.
-For instance, if we have 200 conformers of a database molecule A and 200 conformers of a reference molecule B, only the best overlay out of the 200x200 overlays will be kept.
+The settings we are going to use will overlay each query conformer with each database conformer, and it will only keep the best overlay for each multi-conformer per.
+For instance, if we have 200 conformers of a database molecule A and 200 conformers of a reference molecule B, only the single best overlay out of the 200x200 overlays will be kept.

 ```python